 If you booked your flights directly with United (through united.com, the United app or by phone through the United Customer Contact Center), you’ll also be able to review your updated itinerary through Manage Reservations, and you may be given the option to accept the changes online.

-If you don’t see an option to accept the new itinerary, or if your new itinerary doesn’t work for you, please call our United Customer Contact Center and we’ll be happy to help.
+If you don’t see an option to continue with the schedule change, or if your new itinerary doesn’t work for you, please call our United Customer Contact Center and we’ll be happy to help.
 You can also learn about our rebooking policy by reviewing the section below for more information.

 If your scheduled departure or arrival time changes by 30 minutes or more, we're happy to try to find other available flight options that meet your needs.
 Please keep the following in mind when you call: